fabienjuif/unity-test-tilemap/README.md

 # unity-test-tilemap
-> Tilemap test with 2DExtras and RuleTile
+> Tilemap and kinematic collisions test with 2DExtras and RuleTile

 ## What is tested in this repository?
 - Physics